Version: Unity 6.5 Alpha (6000.5)

 For detailed information about Unity’s serialization rules, refer to Script Serialization Rules.

-Analyzer Rules
+Analyzer rules

 The serialization analyzer implements the following diagnostic rules:

-UAC1000: SerializeReference field type missing
+UAC1000: SerializeReference field type missing the Serializable attribute

-Severity: Warning
+Severity: Warning.

-// Missing [Serializable] on CustomData
+// INCORRECT: Missing [Serializable] on CustomData

 public class CustomData